To view this support article as PDF, click HERE

-Your current member selection is mapped, up to 2000 markers per map.
-Marker size and color are determined by the member's importance to the organization: Larger markers are for more engaged members (Donors, Activists, Meeting attendees).
+Your current contact selection is mapped, up to 2000 markers per map.
+Marker size and color are determined by the contact's importance to the organization: Larger markers are for more engaged contacts (Donors, Activists, Meeting attendees).

 Quick Guide to Map Functions